jbcodeforce/ML-studies/docs/ml/generative-ai.md

 # Generative AI

+## Introduction

 Create new content (text, image, music, videos..) from existing ones and a requested query.
 It is powered by Large Language Model, pre-trained on huge amount of documents, using 500B of parameters.
 Those models are commonly referred to as foundation models (FMs).

+The main step of creating an FM involves training a model with terabytes of unlabeled text and/or multi-modal data (such as images, audio, video).
+This unlabeled data used for pre-training is usually obtained by crawling the Web and contains information from publicly crawled sources.

+During the pre-training process, the model automatically takes context into account from all this training data, and tracks relationships in sequential data like the words in this sentence to develop some understanding of the real world.

+The largest pre-trained model in 2019 (BERT) was 330M parameters while the state-of-the-art LLM in 2022 is 540B parameters.

+A transformer-based model has an encoder component that converts the input text into embeddings (mathematical representations), and a decoder component that consumes these embeddings to emit some output text.
+Transformers process the entire input all at once during the learning cycle, and therefore can be parallelized.

+Three types of transformer:

+1. *Encoded only*: generate no human readable content, used when applications need to efficiently query to find similar items.
+1. *Encoder-decoder* model is trained to treat every natural language processing (NLP) problem (e.g., translate an input string in one language to another) as a text-to-text conversion problem.
+1. *Decoder-only* model is for text generation.

+Models with encoder-decoder and decoder-only architectures are **generative** models.

 A single large model is unlikely to solve every business problem.
 Custom data sets help companies to differentiate their generative AI applications.
+FM can be "fine-tuned" for a specific task, by using a small number of labeled examples.

 For generative AI, the input is very ambiguous, but also the output: there is no determinist output.
 With classical ML output is well expected.
+Trained sentiment analysis algorithms on labelled data will perform better than any LLM for that task.

 Some ways to use Generative AI: